Optimization of Algorithmic Errors in Analog Quantum Simulations: Results

 The individual contributions $\mathcal{E}$ are compared to the numerical values (obtained by directly evaluating the $\mathcal{E}$ terms in Eq. \eqref{eq:deriv_terms}) in Fig. \ref{fig:individual_term_scalings} as a function of system configuration.
 The results for the error rates of Eqs. \eqref{eq:approximate_Trotter_error_rates} and \eqref{eq:approximate_spiral_error_rate}, along with their numerical counterparts, can be seen in Fig. \ref{fig:error_rates}.
 In both Fig. \ref{fig:error_rates} and Fig. \ref{fig:individual_term_scalings}, we see the analytic bounds exceed the numerical values.
 This happens because the inequalities applied to derive the bounds effectively ignore the cancellations between various terms that happen in practice.

 So far, the error for a single Trotter step has been considered.
-Fig. \ref{fig:crossovers} investigates whether it is better to take many Trotter steps or a single large step.
+Fig. \ref{fig:crossovers} investigates whether it is better to take many Trotter steps or a single large step by considering the quantity $\delta_1 - \delta_n = \specnorm{U_\text{trot}(T) - e^{-i H_{XXX} T}} - \specnorm{\prod_{n}U_\text{trot}(T/n) - e^{-i H_{XXX} T}}$.
+For a given Trotter time evolution method $U_\text{trot}$, measures how much closer $U_\text{trot}$ with $n$ steps is to the true time evolution than $U_\text{trot}$ with one large step.
 Considering this figure, the effect of the different error contributions on the overall error for each pulse sequence becomes evident: while decreasing $\epsilon$ will always decrease the error, the choice of the step size $\tau_U$ is of crucial importance to be able to take advantage of the scaling properties of Trotter formulas.
 In other words, a poorly chosen $\tau_U$ may inhibit successive application of the sequence and incur more error than a single large application as a result of constructive interference of different $\mathcal{E}$ contributions.
-Figs. \ref{fig:error_rates} and \ref{fig:crossovers} also demonstrate the orders of magnitude difference between the rate at which errors accrue for $\mathcal{S}_{1/2}$ and $\mathcal{S}_1$.
+Figs. \ref{fig:error_rates} and \ref{fig:crossovers} also demonstrate the order-of-magnitude difference between the rate at which errors accrue for $\mathcal{S}_{1/2}$ and $\mathcal{S}_1$.